 TikTok video statistics

 TikTok is all about video.
 For ecommerce brands, this is a fantastic opportunity to reach a new audience, especially Gen Z (18-24 year olds).
-And, according to TikTok expert Ashley Wright, TikTok Shop will become a key player for brands looking to increase revenue in 2024.
+And with the rise of TikTok Shop, it’s now easier than ever to encourage conversions from the platform.

 Facebook video statistics